-2.9.4.3 Non-CO2 GHG EMISSIONS FROM IN-SITU ABOVE-GROUND WOODY BIOMASS BURNING
+2.9.4.3 NON-CO2 GHG EMISSIONS FROM IN-SITU ABOVE-GROUND WOODY BIOMASS BURNING

 In-situ above-ground woody biomass burning is reported under CM.
-The decision tree in Figure 2.9.1 provides general guidance for applying the appropriate tier level.
+The decision tree in Figure 2.9.1 provides general guidance on the choice of appropriate tier level to be applied.
 Equation 2.27 in Chapter 2 and Section 5.2.4 in Chapter 5, Volume 4 of the 2006 IPCC Guidelines give guidance for estimating N2O and CH4 emissions from in-situ above-ground woody biomass burning.
 If CM is a key category and in-situ above-ground woody biomass burning is significant, it is good practice that Parties use either Tier 2 or Tier 3 methods.

-2.9.4.4 REPORTING 163,164 NON-CO2 GHG EMISSIONS AND CO2 EMISSIONS FROM LIMING AND UREA APPLICATION
+2.9.4.4 REPORTING^{163,164} NON-CO2 GHG EMISSIONS AND CO2 EMISSIONS FROM LIMING AND UREA APPLICATION

-The non-CO2 GHG emissions associated with soil management on land under CM as well as CO2 emissions from liming and urea application are in most cases not reported under CM but under the Agriculture Sector.
+The non- CO_2 GHG emissions associated with soil management on land under CM as well as CO_2 emissions from liming and urea application are in most cases not reported under CM but under the Agriculture sector.